Novel scaling limits for critical inhomogeneous random graphs

-Also, we restrict to $1-F(x)$ that are, for large $x\geq 0$, asymptotic to an inverse power of $x$ (see \refeq{F-bound-tau(3,4)b}).
-It would be of interest to investigate the scaling behavior when \refeq{F-bound-tau(3,4)b} is replaced with the assumption that $1-F(x)$ is regularly varying with exponent $1-\tau$, i.e., $[1-F](x)=x^{-(\tau-1)}\ell(x)$ for some $x\mapsto \ell(x)$ which is slowly varying at $\infty$.
-In this case, we believe that the asymptotic sizes of the largest critical clusters are given by $\ell^*(n)n^{(\tau-2)/(\tau-1)}$ for some suitable slowly varying function $n\mapsto \ell^*(n)$ that can be described in terms of $x\mapsto \ell(x)$.
-For more details, see \cite[Section 1.3]{Hofs09a}, where also the critical cases $\tau=3$ and $\tau=4$ are discussed.
+Also, we restrict to tail distributions $1-F(x)$ that are, for large $x\geq0$, asymptotic to an inverse power of $x$; see~(\ref{F-bound-tau3,4b}).
+It would be of interest to investigate the scaling behavior when~(\ref{F-bound-tau3,4b}) is replaced with the assumption that $1-F(x)$ is regularly varying with exponent $1-\tau$, that is, $[1-F](x)=x^{-(\tau-1)}\ell(x)$ for some $x\mapsto\ell(x)$ which is slowly varying at $\infty$.
+In this case, we believe that the asymptotic sizes of the largest critical clusters are given by $\ell^*(n)n^{(\tau-2)/(\tau-1)}$ for some suitable slowly varying function $n\mapsto\ell^*(n)$ that can be described in terms of $x\mapsto\ell(x)$.
+For more details, see~\cite{Hofs09a}, Section~1.3, where also the critical cases $\tau=3$ and $\tau=4$ are discussed.